outercloudstudio/Scribe/README.md

 ## Setup

-To add scribe to your mod add the following to your build.grade:
+To add Scribe to your mod add the following to your build.grade:

 ```
 allprojects {